 You can also completely align the coordinate system to the pallet by, for example, positioning the pallet preset in the center of a clamping tower.

-If a pallet preset is active, the control does not display an icon.
+When a pallet preset is active, the control displays an icon with the number of the active pallet preset in the Positions workspace.

 You can check the active pallet preset and the defined values in the Setup application.